darrenlittlejohn/hoodie-plugin-tutorial/README.md

 And this before the closing `</body>` tag: `<script src="/_api/_plugins/_assets/scripts/pocket-uikit.js"></script>
 `

-`pocket-uikit.js` includes a bunch of stuff, among them jQuery and the Bootstrap libraries, plus everything to make checkboxes, radio buttons and dropdowns nicer (this is all automatic, don't sweat it).
+`pocket-uikit.js` includes a bunch of stuff, among them jQuery and the Bootstrap libraries, plus everything to make checkboxes, radio buttons and dropdowns nicer (this is all automatic), plus drag-n-drop file uploads with image previews.
+Please consult the [UIKit guide](http://hoodiehq.github.io/hoodie-pocket-UIKit/) for further information, examples and copy-and-pastable markup.

-You'll get some basic styles and behaviour for many elements, but be aware that the UIKit isn't complete yet.
-For now, check out `http://yourhoodieURL/_api/_plugins/_assets/index.html` in your browser for some example code (This will be refactored into a nicer doc with easy copy and paste of elements and UI blocks soon).

-You can also have drag n' drop file uploads, please consult the aforementioned `index.html` as well as `/_api/_plugins/_assets/scripts/main.js` for an example of the frontend aspect of this.

-In the near future, this will all be part of the default plugin template, so you can get started more easily.
+In the near future, this will all be part of the default plugin template, so you'll have a nice scaffolding to work with.
-See this [documentation](http://hoodiehq.github.io/hoodie-pocket-UIKit/) for further information

 Let's start with the easy bit:

 ##### Styling your Plugin's Admin Panel

-As noted, your admin panel will have Pocket's styles applied by default.
-Pocket is built with Bootstrap (currently 2.3.2), so all plugin developers can rely on a set of components they know will be sensibly styled by default.
+As noted, your admin panel can have Pocket's styles applied by default.
+The UIKit is built with Bootstrap (currently 2.3.2), so all plugin developers can rely on a set of components they know will be sensibly styled by default.
 You're completely free to omit these styles, should you want to do something spectacular.

 ##### Sending Messages from Pocket